 The U vs Non-U Words, the Queen's English

 Do you speak elegant English?
-No matter if you are upper class or not, it is whether people use speaking and writing language correctly and elegantly.
-The Queen's English is elegant English.
-Some might say that Her Majesty was a person of a certain age and a certain level of class, but in fact, nowadays this is less important than it used to be.
+No matter if you are upper class or not, it is whether people use the language of speaking and writing correctly and elegantly.
+The Queen's English is elegant.
+Some might say that Her Majesty was a person of a certain age and a certain level of class, but in fact, nowadays, this is less important than it used to be.
 She was more of a linguistic snob.
-For example, she did not say Posh since this is not an elegant word.
+For example, she did not say 'Posh' because it is not an elegant word.
 (Posh is an acronym: P.O.S.H. - port out, starboard home.)

-A good resource is the classic film My Fair Lady made from the play Pygmalion by George Bernard Shaw.
-In 1912 he wrote this in preface: It is impossible for an Englishman to open his mouth without making some other Englishmen hate or despise him.
+A good resource is the classic film My Fair Lady, adapted from George Bernard Shaw's play Pygmalion.
+In 1912, he wrote this in the preface: An Englishman can't open his mouth without making some other Englishmen hate or despise him.

 However, language and class distinctions have evolved and changed over the last 50 years.
-Below are some interesting examples of the use of words.
+Below are some interesting examples of word use.

 U Words Non-U Words